mavericks065/feedback-prez/slides.md

 - We know a lot more quickly if a piece of code is working.
 Short-ciruit feedback loop.
 - Tests are not influenced by implementation.

+---

+class: center, middle

+## How is it possible to meet the expected requirements?

+???

+Problem:

+ - Hey Thibaut, every time I develop a Jira ticket my business analyst are rejected even though I am certain beforehands that it is completed.
+ - What happens?
+Features don't work?
+Or are there some misunderstanding?
+ - Sometimes I think what I am doing is what is needed but it appears that I don't meet all the key details.
+ - Do you have an easy way to find out what has been developped before ?
+ - Actually it is also very hard because everything is dug into a long pile of Jira Tickets.

+---

+class: center, middle
+.left[
+### How is it possible to meet the expected requirements?
+]

+Specification by example

+Acceptance Test Driven Development

+Behavior Driven Development

+Solution:
+- Specification by example
+- ATDD / BDD
+- Specs are up-to-date
+- Avoid to have regression
+- feedback quick and reliable when automated.